We collected 8 useful tips for you to help protect you against cybercrime.

 - Think before you do

 Increase your understanding of cyber threats through awareness.
 Think before you click on a link, open an email you’re not sure about, or access bank or credit card accounts through an unsecured public WiFi network (like at a coffee shop).
 Check if all security measures are in place.
 Use an Anti-Virus program for instance.
 Check if the website start with https – that “s” means it’s secure.
 Think about the consequences that” can be avoided through a little bit of safety effort.

 - Create Back Ups

-Important documents mean that they are really important, because of the growing risk of “ransomware” infections.
+Important documents mean that they are really important because of the growing risk of “ransomware” infections.
 Ransomware works by letting someone remotely lock your computer and hold it ransom until you pay the hacker.
-They threat you by deleting all your private files, shouldn’t you pay.
+They threaten you by deleting all your private files, shouldn’t you pay.
 By backing up your important documents and pictures, you can easily ignore this threat and ask someone to reset your PC.
 Make sure you regularly back-up your stuff; use a thumb drive or external hard drive, and a cloud-based account.